 Will the Police or witnesses be in Court?

-The law around the procedure following an arrest for drink driving is extremely complex and technical, which can sometimes lead to errors being made by the arresting officer.
-Not following the correct procedure can result in a not-guilty verdict.
-This could cover areas such as confusion after a crash, the validity of the equipment used to take the specimen, or the wording used by the police officers at the police station.
+The law around drink driving procedure is extremely complex and technical.
+This can lead to errors, even when it appears that procedure on the face of it has been followed, once put into context of the situation can result in a non-guilty verdict.
+This could cover areas such as confusion after a crash, the validity of the equipment used to take the same.

-Some procedural errors are so significant that they can lead to the case being dropped before even getting to Court.
-We have the specialist knowledge to spot the smallest of mistakes in police procedure.
+Some procedural errors are so significant they can lead to the case being dropped.
+We have the specialist knowledge to spot even the smallest of mistakes in police procedure.

 Reliability of the breath reading